Sirloin Steak Provençal

 Not included in your delivery

-Adjust rack to top position and preheat oven to 425 degrees.
-Wash and dry all produce.
-Halve potatoes, then cut into ½-inch-thick wedges.
-Trim, peel, and cut carrots on a diagonal into 1-inch pieces.
-Pat steak dry with paper towels; season all over with salt and pepper.
+• Adjust rack to top position (top and middle positions for 4 servings) and preheat oven to 425 degrees.
+Wash and dry produce. • Cut potatoes into ½-inch-thick wedges.
+Trim and discard woody bottom ends from asparagus; cut stalks crosswise into 1-inch pieces. • Pat steak* dry with paper towels; season all over with salt and pepper.
 Let sit at room temperature until ready to cook.

-Pat steak dry with paper towels again.
+• Pat steak dry with paper towels again.
 Heat a drizzle of olive oil in a large pan over medium-high heat.
-Add steak and cook until nicely browned on first side, 3-6 minutes.
-Flip and lower heat to medium.
-Add 1 tsp Herbes de Provence (2 tsp for 4 servings; we sent more) and 2 TBSP butter (4 TBSP for 4) to pan.
+Add steak and cook until browned on one side, 3-6 minutes.
+Flip and lower heat to medium. • Add 1 tsp Herbes de Provence (we sent more) and 2 TBSP butter to pan (2 tsp Herbes de Provence and 4 TBSP butter for 4 servings).
 Carefully tilt pan toward you.
-Using a spoon, continually baste steak with butter until it reaches desired doneness, 6-9 minutes more.
+Using a spoon, continually baste steak with butter until it reaches desired doneness, 6-9 minutes more. • Transfer steak to a cutting board to rest at least 5 minutes (leave butter in pan)

-Thinly slice steak against the grain.
-Divide sliced steak, potatoes, and carrots between plates.
+• Carefully transfer roasted garlic to a cutting board; mash with a fork.
+In a small bowl, combine mayonnaise with as much garlic as you like.
+Season with salt and pepper. • Slice steak against the grain. • Divide steak, potatoes, and asparagus between plates.
 Stir any resting juices from steak into pan sauce.
-Drizzle sauce over steak and garnish with scallion greens.
-Serve with truffle cream on the side for dipping.
+Spoon sauce over steak; garnish with scallion greens.
+Serve with garlic aioli on the side.